Charles Henry Allan Bennett: First Buddhist mission to England

 Christmas Humphreys also recounts his meeting of Metteyya on this inaugural Mission, in London 1908: with head shaven, the "then thirty-six years of age" Bhikkhu was "tall, slim, graceful, and dignified."
-Humphreys describes Metteyyas deep-set eyes juxtaposed against a slightly ascetic appearance, that surely Metteyya "made a great impression on all who met him".
+Humphreys describes Metteyya's deep-set eyes juxtaposed against a slightly ascetic appearance, that surely Metteyya "made a great impression on all who met him".
 The young monk was well-spoken, interesting with conversation and topic, with a pleasant voice, "and in his lighter moments he showed a delightful sense of humour".
 Metteyya displayed a "deep comprehension of the Dhamma" and his wit of analogy by topic of science and his sheer "power and range of thought combined to form a most exceptional personality."

-One magazine printed part of Metteyyas writing in May 1908, "Buddhism, ... with its central tenet of non-individualisation, is capable of offering to the West, to England, an escape from this curse of Individualism", recounting this a root to suffering.
+One magazine printed part of Metteyya's writing in May 1908, "Buddhism, ... with its central tenet of non-individualisation, is capable of offering to the West, to England, an escape from this curse of Individualism", recounting this a root to suffering.
 Ending he encourages the temperament of Burma to Londoners "one learns to respect not wealth but charity, and to revere not arrogance but piety."
 There were many newspaper articles published in Britain and some abroad, mostly positive.

 During this period the influential and prolific populariser of Zen Buddhism, Japanese writer and academic Suzuki Daisetsu Teitarō, met with Metteyya.
 Suzuki is later noted for his strong influence on such people as Edward Conze, Alan Watts & Christmas Humphreys, further expanding interest in Eastern Buddhism.

 While in London Metteyya was active in giving a number of lectures including one entitled "Buddhism" at the Theosophical Society, 10 June 1908.
 By September, he was meeting with members of the Buddhist Society every Sunday.
-All Metteyyas industry and devotion to the cause, helped grow the Society's membership considerably.
+All Metteyya's industry and devotion to the cause, helped grow the Society's membership considerably.
 Many of Metteyya lectures later appeared as pamphlets, in the Society's journal or in The Buddhist Review.
 Metteyya and his devoted lay supporters, concluded the inaugural mission, leaving London to Liverpool on 29 September 1908, then travelling by way of ship back to Burma.

 Christian missionary Rev. E. G. Stevenson studied Buddhism in Burma during this period and subsequently took up the yellow robes.
 The newly ordained Venerable Sasanadhaja went on to help Metteyya with his missionary work.
 Also in 1909, 'The Buddhist Society of Great Britain and Ireland' expanded its membership base to three hundred.